-Since you can't hold a fishing pole while paddling, rod holders are critical to kayak angling, and multiple holders allow you to bring several outfits on your kayak fishing trips.
+Since you can't hold a fishing pole while paddling, rod holders are critical to kayak angling, and multiple holders allow you to bring several outfits.

-It's best to buy a kayak flotation vest.
+A life vest is a must.
 Kayak-specific designs allow for plenty of upper body movement so that you're not constricted when paddling or casting.

 Some flotation vests come with storage pockets — perfect for things like pliers, a tackle box or a portable VHF radio.
 Another popular option with many anglers are auto-inflatable vests, such as Mustang's Survival Deluxe Automatic Inflatable Life Jacket.
 The lack of bulk affords kayak anglers plenty of unrestricted movement in the boat.